SumoLogic/sumologic-documentation/docs/manage/security/installation-tokens.md

 ### user.properties

-To register an Installed Collector with [user.properties] (/03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/06user.properties) you need to use the authentication parameters `token` and `url`.
+To register an Installed Collector with [user.properties](../../send-data/installed-collectors/collector-installation-reference/user-properties.md) you need to use the authentication parameters `token` and `url`.
 To use these two parameters you'll need to manually base64 decode the **Token String**.
 For example, you can use the following Powershell commands to decode the base64 token:

 <Tabs
   defaultValue="mac"